 1 = Heads

-You can easily perform this same experiment on your own using the same method.
+You can easily perform this same experiment on your own using the same method in Excel with your own numbers and runs.

 Coin Flip Test Run #1

-In my first test run, I flipped a coin 88 times and produced the following results:
+In my first test run, I flipped a coin 88 times (88 because I randomly copied and pasted the formula down that many rows) and produced the following results:

-Immediately, we can see that a technical trader might consider a support level at the -4 area shown above from coin flip #13 to #38.
+Immediately, we can see that a technical trader will look at this graph and call a support level at the -4 area shown above, which is during coin flips #13 to #38.

-They might also say that this coin is “trading within a range” from -1 to -4 during that time.
+They might also say that this coin is “trading within a range” between the -1 to -4 areas during that time.

 At coin flip #41, it would have reached the resistance level at -1, and then break through to the top, until it hits resistance again at the +2 and +3 areas, before dropping back down.